Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

       style.
     - Has descriptive comments for both the function declaration and the function's code that adhere to an industry-standard coding style.
-    - Has a format that adheres to an industry-standard coding style.
+    - Features a source code format that adheres to an industry-standard coding style.
-    - Has a high-coverage test suite, written with an industry-standard framework, that effectively exercises the statements and branches in the function.
+    - Has a high-coverage test suite, written with an industry-standard framework, that effectively exercises at least the 70% of the statements and branches in the function.
     - Passes the test suite and furnishes a correct implementation of the specification for the function.
     - Performs the specified operation in an efficient fashion, as determined